Texas Cranberry Chutney is the perfect sweet and slightly spicy addition to any holiday table.

 So we’ll start off small.
 No turkey recipes, not even a major side dish.
 We’ll start with a cranberry recipe…just to ease you into the swing of things.

-This is my aunt’s famous cranberry chutney recipe, which I have altered ever-so-slightly (her’s uses canned cranberry sauce as the base, but I found that it really only takes about 5 extra minutes and minimal effort to start with a base of fresh cranberries – and think of the preservatives that we are cutting out!
-Holla!).
+Her recipe uses canned cranberry sauce as the base, but I found that it really only takes about 5 extra minutes and minimal effort to start with a base of fresh cranberries – and think of the preservatives that we are cutting out!
+Holla!

 My dad and uncle literally INHALE this stuff every Thanksgiving and Christmas.
-Forget just putting it on turkey…they eat it with ham, with pork, on leftover turkey sandwiches, by the spoonful…truly, my aunt can never make enough of it to keep them happy.
+Forget just putting it on turkey…they eat it with ham, with pork, on leftover turkey sandwiches, by the spoonful…truly, my aunt can never make enough Texas Cranberry Chutney keep them happy.

-And the best part?
+Want to know the best part about Texas Cranberry Chutney?
 Not only is it a snap to prepare, but it gets better the longer it sets, which means that you are better off making it the day before and crossing one more thing off of your Thanksgiving Day to-do list.

 And since it is a little tart, a little sweet and a little spicy, it is sure to please everyone’s varying taste buds.